thoughtspot/thoughtspot.github.io/_admin/users-groups/about-users-groups.md

 Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.

-Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.

-This page describes manual creation of users, groups, and privileges, but you can also manage users through SAML.
+This page describes manual creation of users, groups, and privileges, but you can also manage users through [LDAP]({{ site.baseurl }}/admin/setup/about-LDAP.html#) or SAML.
+For information on setting up SAML authentication, see the _ThoughtSpot Application Integration Guide_.

 ## Privileges and groups